jhobz/KH2-Lua-Library/docs/tutorials/01_creating_your_first_mod.md

     it stores the library itself in the second variable (`kh2lib`).
 The module also runs some code when imported to detect the game version and check if the script can execute properly.

-2. Check if the import failed (possibly because the mod isn't present)
+2. Check if the import failed (possibly because the mod isn't present).

     ```lua
     if not kh2lib_status then